 If you see popups when you’re using a certain game or app, chances are that the current app is the culprit.
 In those cases, you have to decide whether the app is still worth using despite the ads.
 Ads help developers make money from free apps, but you might not want to put up with intrusive popups.

 To stop popups ads inside an app, you can often purchase the Pro or ad-free versions of the app.
 You’ll usually find these as an in-app purchase, though they’re occasionally a separate download on Google Play.
 Unfortunately, not every developer offers these.

 Aside from rooting your device, the only way to block popups inside an app is to stop using it.
 You can put your phone in airplane mode to stop ads in any app or game, but that won’t work if it requires internet access to play.

 Popups From Unknown Sources

 To start, if the popups are a recent development, review any apps you’ve just installed.
 Perhaps one of them is malicious and causing the popups.
-Make sure none of the Android apps you should never install are on your device.

 If this doesn’t fix the problem, the next step is checking which apps have the permission to appear over other apps.
 Visit Settings > Apps & notifications > Advanced > Special app access > Display over other apps.
 Here, you’ll see all installed apps that you’ve given permission to show up even when you’re not using them.